 Getting involved with What’s Your Story? is free and easy.
-Our online magazine has three themed submission windows a year.
+You can submit work to our online magazine twice a year.
+Our 2019 edition will be launching again at this year’s StoryCon in June.
 All work submitted will receive personal professional feedback from our editorial board and will be considered for publication.
-You can only submit one piece of work per issue, so choose wisely!

 Get your journey started by following the steps below.